 The Learning Experience

 Small class size and the opportunity for one-on-one mentoring and supervision are two of the aspects of the program that contributes to student success.
-The program currently has twenty four students with an average of 8 students graduating every year.
+The program currently has twenty nine students with an average of 8 students graduating every year.
 The program includes participation in a supervised practicum and off-campus internship with a community service agency.
 Students have completed internship activities at the Colorado Division of Vocational Rehabilitation, Veterans Administration, Bayaud Enterprises, to name a few.

 You will participate in weekly supervision sessions as well as professional development activities.
 This experience provides you with an opportunity to apply the theoretical concepts and skills learned in your academic program and supplement that knowledge with practical experience.
 The supervised internship allows you to make the transition from the university setting to the actual work setting and therefore adapt more realistically to professional life.

 “The internship experience is vital and invaluable for success as a new rehabilitation